Volumetrics-io/mrjs/README.md

 </head>
 ```

-for the daily build.
-No guarantee of stability.
+For the daily build.
+No guarantee of stability:

 ```html
 <head>